Migrating an online store from WordPress to Shopify starts with a plan, not copying.

 Answer.
 SEO is search engine optimization.
 It starts with keywords, structure, and on-page SEO optimization.

 Answer.
 GEO is generative engine optimization.
-It helps content be better understood by AI search engines.
+It helps content be understood better by AI search engines.

 Conclusion and next step

-Request exclusive plan
+Request